tenzir/tenzir/web/docs/operators/cache.md

   already exist.
 - `readwrite`: The operator acts as a transformation passing through events, lazily creating a cache if it does not already exist.
-If a cache exists, upstream operators will not be run.
+If a cache exists, upstream operators will not be run and instead the cache is read.

 Defaults to `readwrite`.